-Normally, after updating a page or post, a message like this will display …
+Usually, whenever you update a page or post, a message like this will display …

 - Your modem is suddenly disconnected,

-- Your internet browser freezes up,
+- Your browser freezes up and crashes,

-(WordPress Post Save Error Message)
+(WordPress Post Save Error Notice)

-When you see the message “Are you sure you want to do this?
-Please try again” displayed and click on ‘Please try again’, you will normally return to a post or page editing screen displaying an older version of your post, minus any recent changes.
+If you see a message that says Are you sure you want to do this?
+Please try again displayed and click on the ‘Please try again’ link, you will normally return to a screen displaying an older version of your post, minus any recent changes.

 Click on the ‘View the autosave’ link …

 (Compare Revisions section)

-(WordPress offers one-click recovery of autosaved content)
+(WordPress offers one-click content recovery)

-Autosave – Additional Notes
+Autosave – Additional Information